Austin Gallery

 • Foam seat runs warmer than mesh

-The HYLONE is the answer for anyone who finds mesh big-and-tall chairs too firm.
-Most heavy-duty chairs lean on breathable mesh, which is supportive and cool but hard-feeling under a larger frame over a full day.
-HYLONE goes the other way with a 5-inch thickened seat cushion — a genuinely deep foam seat you sink into — mounted on a 400 lb-rated frame so the comfort does not come at the cost of capacity.
+The Boss Double Plush is the answer for anyone who finds heavy-duty chairs too firm.
+Most chairs in this category lean on taut mesh or dense commercial foam, which is supportive but hard-feeling under a larger frame over a full day.
+Boss goes the other way, literally stacking a second pillow tier onto the seat and back, mounted on a 350 lb-rated frame so the comfort does not come at the cost of capacity.

-Around that seat you get the rest of the checklist: a tall ergonomic back that reaches up the spine, adjustable lumbar, and a heavy-duty cylinder.
-The compromises are the ones a thick cushion always carries — foam holds more heat than mesh, so it runs warmer, and a deep seat compresses more over years of daily use than a taut mesh sling.
+Around that seat you get the rest of the checklist: a tall cushioned back that reaches up the spine, a contoured lumbar zone, and a heavy-duty cylinder, all from a company that has built commercial seating since 1990.
+The compromises are the ones a thick cushion always carries: foam holds more heat than mesh, and a deep seat compresses more over years of daily use than a taut sling.
 If all-day, sink-in comfort matters more to you than staying cool, this is the plush pick in the guide.

 Most Padded

 The chair for people who want to sink in.
-A 5-inch thickened seat cushion on a 400 lb-rated frame, with a tall back and lumbar support — the plush, all-day-comfort pick for larger users who find mesh seats too firm.
+Boss's Double Plush construction stacks a second tier of cushioning onto the seat and back of a 350 lb-rated frame, making this the deepest, softest sit in the guide.
+The plush, all-day-comfort pick for larger users who find firm seats punishing.

-Buy this if the firm mesh seats on other big-and-tall chairs leave you sore, and you want deep, cushioned comfort under a real capacity rating.
-The 5-inch thick seat is the standout, the frame is rated for a larger frame, and the tall back keeps your upper spine supported.
+Buy this if the firm seats on other heavy-duty chairs leave you sore and you want deep, pillowed comfort under a real capacity rating from a real commercial maker.
+The double-tier cushion is the standout, the frame is rated for a larger user, and the tall padded back keeps your upper spine supported.

 What we don't like

-A thick foam seat runs warmer than mesh, so a warm room may have you reaching for a fan.
-And a deep cushion, over years, compresses more than a mesh seat — the usual trade for that sink-in feel up front.
+Thick foam under LeatherPlus runs warmer than mesh, so a warm room may have you reaching for a fan.
+Deep cushioning also compresses more over years than a taut mesh sling; that is the usual trade for the sink-in feel up front.

 How we